SantoshP24/SantoshP24/README.md

 💡 **Data Analyst** with end-to-end experience in data analysis, visualization, and reporting
 📊 Skilled in Power BI, Tableau, Excel, SQL, Python, and R
 📈 Strong foundation in **time series analysis, statistical modeling, and ML pipelines**
-🚀 Actively seeking opportunities to apply my skills in real-world, dynamic settings
+🚀 Actively seeking opportunities to apply my skills in real-world, dynamic settings, with a passion for turning raw data into actionable insights

 ---